Is your organisation taking full benefit of the chatbot marketing?

 Conducting transactions, transferring funds, requesting cheque books, technology has made banking simpler.
 There’s almost no reason to visit a bank physically and chatbots add to the convenience.

-Available 24x7x365, a banking chatbot can work as an on-demand personal banker, responding instantly to any issue, sharing transaction details and even suggesting investments.
+Available 24x7x365, a banking chatbots can work as an on-demand personal banker, responding instantly to any issue, sharing transaction details and even suggesting investments.

 Once travel picks up, so will hospitality.
 People might be a little scared to share accommodation, touching things in a hotel room but your chatbot can help with that also.